jrroosevelt/VS2PCG/Card clarifications M-R.md

 A: No. **Reality Warping** isn't granted to the host as a keyword power, per se.
 It is a keyword power on Proteus (who has now been removed from game).
 The effect granted to the host is considered a modifier, so it isn't removed by effects that remove powers.
 See the post about Shadow King below for a comparable ruling.

 ^Source: [^Facebook ^Post](https://www.facebook.com/groups/860168987351982/posts/2105915162777352/)

+# Psychohistory
+^CardNumber: ^FRF-023

+*Set: Fractured Family*

+To make a secret **Prediction** write down the name of any character, whether a character with that name is currently in play or not.
+The next time a supporting character with that name (including **AKA**) would appear on an enemy side, reveal your **Prediction**.
+Then put that character into its owner's KO pile instead.
+(So the character never actually appears.)

+^(Source: Rule insert)

 # [Punisher](http://vs.tcgbrowser.com/images/cards/big/def-018.jpg)
 ^CardNumber: ^DEF-018